 The topic of compliance is incorporated within the Legal Department.
-The Legal Department is also assigned to the Executive Board member for Finance, Administration and Internationalisation.
+The Legal Department is also assigned to the Executive Board member for Finance, Legal, HR and Organisational Development.
 The Sustainability Compliance Manager was appointed by the Executive Board and is responsible for establishing a sustainability compliance management system.
 Every five weeks, at meetings of the Managing Directors, she reports on current issues, progress in the implementation of legal requirements, the introduction of internal company guidelines, and possible escalations.
 Based on decision papers, decisions are taken by the management.
 The implementation of these decisions is then also reported on by the Sustainability Compliance Manager.

 The Sustainability Manager Unite Marketplaces is assigned to Product Management.
-She reports to the Head of Marketplaces Management, who in turn reports to the Executive Board member responsible for IT, Product Management and Operations.
-The Sustainability Manager Unite Marketplaces reports on current issues as well as progress in the implementation of sustainability aspects on the Spotmarket and the development of the Sustainable Choice initiative in the market review held every six weeks.
+She reports to directly to the Executive Board member for IT, Product Management and Operations.

+The Sustainability Manager Unite Marketplaces reports on current issues as well as progress in the implementation of sustainability aspects on the Mercateo Marketplace and in the network in the market review held every six weeks.